ozkutuk/complain/README.md

 Testing:

 Several tests are provided in the tests directory.
 However they do not test all possible edge cases extensively.
-They are merely the tests used during the development.
+They are not automated tests, rather one run them and observe whether they do "the expected thing".

 [XPLN]: https://github.com/bozsahin/ceng444/blob/master/project-material/xpl-specs-fall2018.pdf